torvalds/linux/Documentation/admin-guide/media/ipu3.rst

 -- The IPU3 CSI2 receiver outputs the captured frames from the sensor in packed raw Bayer format that is specific to IPU3.

--- Multiple video nodes have to be operated simultaneously.
+-- Multiple video analdes have to be operated simultaneously.

 Let us take the example of ov5670 sensor connected to CSI2 port 0, for a 2592x1944 image capture.